-If this function is selected, the action is delayed till button is released; otherwise, the action is executed once the button is pressed.
-This function does not work with momentary buttons.
+If this function is selected, the action is delayed till button is

-Mode / Offset Set style Description Set ON Set ON the designated bit of the device.
+Mode / Offset Set style Description vioue / Onset Set ON Set ON the designated bit of the device.
 Set OFF Set OFF the designated bit of the device.
 Toggle Alternates the bit state each time pressed.
 Momentary Holds the bit ON only while button is pressed.
 Periodical toggle Set a designated bit ON and OFF at a set time interval.
 Time interval can be selected; the range is from 0.1 to 25.5 seconds.
-Set ON when window opens Set ON the bit within the window when the window opens.
+Set ON when Set ON the bit within the window when the window opens window opens.
 Set OFF when window opens Set OFF the bit within the window when the window opens.
 Set ON when window closes Set ON the bit within the window when the window closes.
 Set OFF when window closes Set OFF the bit within the window when the window closes.
 Set ON when backlight on (N/A for cMT-SVR) Set the bit ON when the backlight is turned ON.
 Set OFF when backlight on (N/A for cMT-SVR) Set the bit OFF when the backlight is turned ON.
 Set ON when backlight off (N/A for cMT-SVR) Set the bit ON when the backlight is turned OFF.
 Set OFF when backlight off (N/A for cMT-SVR) Set the bit OFF when the backlight is turned OFF.
-Macro Set Bit object can t rigger the start of a Macro routine when the Macro has been cre eated in advance.
+Macro Set Bit object can to rigger the start of a Macro routine when the Macro has been cre eated in advance.
 For more infor mation, see "18 Macro References".